 - Employment and income.
 Answer the following questions about your employment status.
 List your current employment situation — employed, unemployed, self-employed or retired — how long have you been in the status of employment and what your previous employment situation was prior to this.
 List other forms of income like whether you get any money from shares or rental property.

 - Expenses and liabilities.
 List information about your ongoing expenses.
-Provide details about your weekly food budget, whether you have any loans like credit cards or personal loans, your current living situation and information about other accounts you may want to include in a balance transfer to a Heritage Bank credit card.
+Provide details about your weekly food budget, whether you have any loans like credit cards or personal loans and your current living situation.

 Frequently asked questions